Hero-OEC/InkAlchemy/replit.md

 - Application running successfully on port 5000 with full frontend and backend functionality
 - Maintained all existing features: character, location, timeline, magic systems, lore, notes, and races management
 - Security best practices implemented with proper client/server separation and environment variable handling
+- Fixed magic system creation navigation issue to redirect to main page instead of details page for consistency